Alex Molinaroli: Career

+In 2016, Johnson Controls International plc was formed through a merger with Tyco International.

 Molinaroli retired from Johnson Controls in September 2017.

 Other

-Molinaroli is a former board member of Johnson Controls International, The National Center for the Arts and Technology, The Electrification Coalition, Interstate Battery, Battery Council International, Milwaukee School of Engineering, Greater Milwaukee Committee and Greater Milwaukee and Waukesha County United Way (serving as Co-Campaign Chair in 2015-2016).
+Molinaroli is a former board member of Johnson Controls International, The National Center for the Arts and Technology, The Electrification Coalition, Interstate Battery, Battery Council International, Milwaukee School of Engineering, Greater Milwaukee Committee and Greater Milwaukee and Waukesha County United Way (as Co-Campaign Chair in 2015-2016).

-Currently Molinaroli is engaged in early stage investments and serves as an executive advisor for various startup and technology companies.
+Molinaroli is engaged in early stage investments and is an executive advisor for various startup and technology companies.

-Alex is married to Kristin Molinaroli and has three adult children.
+Alex is married to Kristin Molinaroli and has five adult children.
 He currently resides in Marathon, FL.

+On June 6, 2024, the University of South Carolina changed the name of their College of Engineering and Computing to the Molinaroli College of Engineering and Computing.